molily/testing-angular/end-to-end-testing.md

 cy.get('.example')
 ```

-`cy.get` returns a Chainer, an asynchronous wrapper around the found elements with useful methods.
+`cy.get` returns a Chainer, an asynchronous wrapper around the found elements, enriched with useful methods.

-Just like with unit and integration test, the immediate question is: Which way to find an element should we use?
-By id, name, class or by other means?
+Just like with unit and integration test, the immediate question is: How should we find an element – by id, name, class or by other means?

 <aside class="margin-note">Find by test id</aside>